openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Sharing Endpoint

-This endpoint is used by a Wallet of user A when it wants to obtain a `provisioning_code` that it can share with another user B, so that the Wallet of user B can contact the Issuer's Token Endpoint to receive a credential previously issued to user A.
+This endpoint enables sharing of the credentials among wallets.

-This enables user A to share a credential with user B.
+When user A wants to share a credential with user B, Wallet of user A first sends a Credential Sharing Request and obtains a `provisioning_code`.
+Then it sends `provisioning_code` to another user B, so that the Wallet of user B can contact the Issuer's Token Endpoint to receive a credential originally issued to user A.

 How user A communicates `provisioning_code` to the user B is out of scope of this specification.